Need Help? Give us a call.

 For example, if a clothing store gets a new shipment of sweaters in June, that inventory will probably take up space in the shop for quite a long time.
 Consumers won’t want to purchase the sweaters until cold weather comes around again.
-And even then, there’s some risk that trends will have changed and that the sweaters arriving in June won’t be in fashion by November.
+And even then, there’s some risk that trends will have changed and that the sweaters you ordered in June won’t be in fashion by November.

 Some of the options above might have seemed obvious.
-But did you know that you can even use the inventory turnover ratio to analyze how your marketing efforts are working—and even where to place items in your store?
+But did you know that you can also use the inventory turnover ratio to analyze how your marketing efforts are working—and even where to place items in your store?

-Similarly, consider running an online advertisement or a buy-one-get-one special for inventory that you have sitting around.
+Similarly, consider running an advertisement or a buy-one-get-one special for inventory that you have sitting around.
 By using the same methods above to run a before-and-after comparison of your inventory turnover ratio, you can determine which advertising channels or special promotions work best for your target audience.

 It happens to every business owner from time to time.
 A vendor goes on and on about how this is the product of the year, or how there is no way prices will ever be this low again.
-If you don’t act now, you won’t have this opportunity later!
-How about increasing your order by just 5 or 10%?

-Unfortunately, over-ordering or producing larger batches of product than you can sell is the first and most common culprit of a low inventory turnover ratio.
+Unfortunately, over-ordering or producing larger batches of a product than you can sell is the first and most common culprit of a low inventory turnover ratio.
 While you never want to order so little product that your shelves are bare, it’s typically in your best interest to order conservatively, especially for a new product that you’ve never offered before.
 While it might occasionally be true that you miss the added value of a special discounted rate, that risk is much lower than the risk of overstocking and being forced to slash prices beyond profitability.

 Along the same lines, pay attention to products that might naturally go together.
-Would your homemade jelly be more popular if you sold peanut butter as well?
+Would your homemade jams be more popular if you sold peanut butter as well?
 Could you display items that would make good gifts closer to your greeting cards or gift wrap?

 Take a walk through your store or browse your website with fresh eyes, thinking about what’s missing.
-If you get the sense that “if only you had…” then your customers could be feeling the same.
+If you get the sense that “if only I had…” then your customers could be feeling the same.

-For the purposes of inventory turnover, when you stock a certain product is just as—if not more—important than what you choose to stock!
+For the purposes of inventory turnover, when you stock a certain product is just as—if not more—important than what you choose to stock.
 It doesn’t matter how awesome your new pool toys are—nobody is going to buy them in November, unless you live in Florida.

 While you’ll never be able to perfectly predict the weather, using historical year-to-year comparisons of your inventory turnover for certain products during certain months can help you to get the right products in-house at the right time.

 Of course, offering a discount is never any retailer’s first choice for moving inventory.
-After all, surely your inventory turnover ratio isn’t as important as your profit margin!
+After all, surely your inventory turnover ratio isn’t as important as your profit margin.